 - Check around your home for small larvae and beetles, especially under rugs.

-- Consider using moth balls when storing your clothes.
+- Add moth balls or flakes when storing your clothing.

 How to Get Rid of Carpet Beetles: